tcram/rda-image-archive/README.md

 # rda-image-archive

-This repository has been **obsoleted** by <https://github.com/NCAR/rdai/>, under development at <https://github.com/coltongrainger/rdai>.
+This repository has contains developmental code that has been **obsoleted** by <https://github.com/NCAR/rda-image-archive/>.

 ## overview